microsoft/PubSec-Info-Assistant/README.md

   * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.
   * Your Azure account also needs `microsoft.directory/applications/create` and `microsoft.directory/servicePrincipals/create`, such as [Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#application-administrator) Entra built-in role.
 * **To have accepted the Azure AI Services Responsible AI Notice** for your subscription.
 If you have not manually accepted this notice please follow our guide at [Accepting Azure AI Service Responsible AI Notice](./docs/deployment/accepting_responsible_ai_notice.md).
 * (Optional) Have [Visual Studio Code](https://code.visualstudio.com/) installed on your development machine.
-If your Azure tenant and subscription have conditional access policies or device policies required, you may need to open your GitHub GitHub Codespaces in VS Code to satisfy the required polices.
+If your Azure tenant and subscription have conditional access policies or device policies required, you may need to open your GitHub Codespaces in VS Code to satisfy the required polices.

 ## Deployment